-International transfer students: 30 days prior to the start of classes.
+- International transfer students: all documents submitted 30 days before the start of classes.

 All documents must be received by these deadlines.